 All aspects of the competition will be discussed between the PCSC and the organizer.
 The topics to be discussed can be found at Annex A. If necessary a site visit will be organized.

 4.2 Team composition

-Each team will consist of minimum 1 and maximum 4 riders.
-The same number is applicable to male or female competitions.
+Each team will consist of minimum 1 and maximum 6 riders.
+The same number is applicable to men or women competitions.